 Relates to: executive staff, senior staff, and staff

-Exclusions: term employees
+Exclusions: term employees, post docs

 The university recognizes the importance of providing assistance and support to employees to increase the effectiveness of their performance in their present university positions, as well as to encourage employees to obtain skills, knowledge, and abilities which may improve their opportunities for career advancement within the university.
 CWRU believes professional development and continuous learning are essential to maintain the quality of the university staff and their continued readiness and ability to contribute effectively to the university’s mission and goals.

 Professional development activities include, but are not limited to, instructor led workshops, online courses, webinars, conference attendance, seminars, or CWRU academic coursework where the employee is enrolled.